siesgstarena/labs/CONTRIBUTING.md

 ## Before you start

+* `bug`:- Issues related to bugs in code which is creating some error or decreasing accuracy.
+* `experiment`:- Issues related to creation/improvement of new/existing experiments.
+* `question`:- Any doubt you come across in the repository or while submitting PRs.

+## How to start

+* Create issue using the issue templates provided by selecting from option after clicking new issue.
+This will allow us to know on what experiment you want to work and we can provide guidence/suggestion about it.
+* After selecting issue template you will se some pre-written info in the description of issue fill that info.
+For every template the info needed may variey.
+If you have something more to add feel free to add in the issue.
+* You can start working on the issue after you are done creating one.
+Please follow the contribution guidelines while writing the code.
 * Comment on the issue that you plan to work on so we can assign it to you and there isn't unnecessary duplication of work.
 * If you're fixing some smaller issue - please check the list of pending Pull Requests to avoid unnecessary duplication.